Please refer to the University’s Glossary of Terms for policies and procedures.

 12. Recommendations and Decisions to Promote

-12.1 On behalf of each Promotions Committee, the Chair makes recommendations to promote to the Vice-Chancellor and President.
+12.1 On behalf of the Academic Promotions Committee, the Chair makes recommendations to promote to the Vice-Chancellor and President.

-12.2 The Vice-Chancellor and President may seek advice or clarification from the Chair of the Promotions Committees on any recommendation.
+12.2 The Vice-Chancellor and President may seek advice or clarification from the Chair of the Academic Promotions Committee on any recommendation.

 12.3 The Vice-Chancellor and President can approve or not approve any recommendation to promote.